Nakajima's creation operators and the Kirwan map: Introduction

 In particular for a nonegative integer $k\ge 0$ we have

-\end{atw*} To calculate images of the Chern classes one need to change basis in the symmetric polynomial ring.
-For the operator $\qq_1$ we obtain equivariant version (with respect to the one dimensional coordinate torus) of the above formulas.
+\end{atw*} To calculate images of the Chern classes one needs to change basis in the symmetric polynomial ring.
+For the operator $\qq_1$ we obtain an equivariant version (with respect to the one dimensional coordinate torus) of the above formulas.

 Moreover, we prove their K-theoretical analogue.
 Let $\qq^{\KTh}_{1,m}$ be the creation operators in the Ding-Iohara algebra, or the elliptic Hall algebra (see Section \ref{s:Nakoperators}). \begin{pro*}[\ref{pro:qK}] The following holds in nonequivariant K-theory